bubroz/clipscribe/docs/README.md

 # ClipScribe Documentation

-*Last Updated: 2025-09-01*
+*Last Updated: 2025-09-30*

-This directory contains all user and technical documentation for ClipScribe v2.51.0 (Private Alpha).
+This directory contains all user and technical documentation for ClipScribe v2.51.1 (Private Alpha).

+## ✨ What's New in v2.51.1

+**Bot Detection Solved!** ClipScribe now includes automatic curl-cffi browser impersonation that provides 100% download success across all platforms.
+No more "Requested format is not available" errors!

 ## Key Documents